mdn/mdn-community/README.md

 - Issues are for reporting a bug with a clearly defined and actionable outcome.
 - If the issue needs a discussion to agree upon a course of action or define an actionable piece of work, you are in the right place.

-If discussions are the appropriate place, please see each category's definition below so that you can start your discussion in the proper place.
+Check out the definition of each discussion category below so that you can start your discussion in the proper place.

 | **Feedback Category** | **Category subject** 	|
 |---	|---	|